Last updated on August 18th, 2024 at 04:30 pm

 Coral Bells

 Coral bells (heuchera) are one of my all-time favorite shade plants.
 The tiny flowers are unimpressive, but I am a sucker for colorful foilage, and coral bells don’t dissapoint.
-Their leaves found in lime green, gold, or various tones of purple and bright red really add some pop to darker areas in the garden.
+Their leaves found in chartreuse, gold, or various tones of purple and bright red really add some pop to darker areas in the garden.
 When planted closely together, they create a nice groundcover.

 Geranium